 Data Science Seed Grant Awards

-Seed funding provides researchers with valuable resources that can enable the genesis of new discovery.
-Through this program, we support ambitious research projects where the development of new data science methods may help to solve a scientific or societal challenge and prove to be transformative to one or more domains.
-We plan to offer additional seed awards in future years.
+in 2018, seed funding provided researchers with valuable resources that can enable the genesis of new discovery.
+Through this affiliates program, we supported ambitious research projects where the development of new data science methods may help to solve a scientific or societal challenge and prove to be transformative to one or more domains.
+These projects helped define the programs we run today.

 Data Science for Social Good Summer Program